ahsumon85/simple-spring-boot-microservice/README.md

 ### Quick Start a Cloud Security App

-Let's start by configuring SSO in a Spring Boot application.
+Let's start by configuring spring cloud oauth2 in a Spring Boot application for microservice security.

 First, we need to add the `spring-cloud-starter-oauth2` dependency:
 ```